Akankshya Abismruta reviews Riva Razdan’s The Naani Diaries and calls it a satisfying read.

 Naani Diaries: Reading Beyond My Prejudices

-The story is that of a 29 year-old overachieving Radhika who moved from New York to Bombay to have an arranged marriage.
-Not surprising, considering she is tired of non-commital men and sees marriage as a sure sign of commitment.
+The story is of a 29-year-old overachieving Radhika who moved from New York to Bombay for an arranged marriage.
+Unsurprising, considering she is tired of non-commital men and sees marriage as a sure sign of commitment.
 Her Naani, Gayatri Anand, a former IAS officer is surprised but decides to follow her granddaughter’s request.
 At the same time, Gayatri’s daughter, Mangala, who has made a living as a professor in New Haven, is completely against the institution of marriage.

 The narration uses a clever technique of creating small episodes of a larger story.
-It is divided into a first-person narration of Radhika and a third-person omniscient narration of the rest of the characters.
-Characters there are many and each is memorable through its specific quirks or the back story.
-It also consists of WhatsApp texts as well as emails, making it epistolary in parts (reminding me of Where The Rainbows End by Cecelia Ahern – another book I read and loved as a teenager).
+The Naani Diaries is divided into a first-person narration (of Radhika) and a third-person omniscient narration for the rest of the characters.
+Characters there are many, and each is memorable through their specific quirks or their backstories.
+It also consists of WhatsApp texts and emails, making it epistolary in parts (reminding me of Where The Rainbows End by Cecelia Ahern – another book I read and loved as a teenager).

 Women Empowering Women!

-Despite the patriarchal system at play in the Mumbai McKinley office, Radhika manages to empower women working under her, showcasing an example of what a safe leadership space looks like.
-She reflects on the difference in behaviour of men towards women in the workplace in the US and India, realising that if women are so conscious of their bodies and how they are perceived, then it’s definitely more difficult for them to confidently present their pitches in a room full of men.
-She challenges her colleagues to step up and also prepares them to take centre stage while she moves backstage.
+Despite the patriarchal system at play in the Mumbai McKinley office, Radhika manages to empower women working under her, showing an example of what a safe leadership space looks like.
+She reflects on the difference in the behaviour of men towards women in the workplace in the US and India, realising that if women are so conscious of their bodies and how they are perceived, then it’s definitely going to be more difficult for them to confidently present their pitches in a room full of men.
+She challenges her colleagues to step up and prepares them to take centre stage.
 Talk about passing on the mike here!

 Contrary to this, we have a South Delhi elite family as Radhika’s to-be in-laws.
 Dolly, her to-be mother-in-law represents all things that maintain her social status, from ugly diamonds to a Mughal-themed wedding ceremony where her son will be the crowned prince.
 Radhika bends to every whim of Dolly irrespective of the discomfort she feels at her presence, at her emphasis on ugly diamonds being more respectable than a financially independent woman.

-Another praiseworthy characteristic of the book is that it showcases that men can be protective of women, wanting to take care of their needs, without being possessive and being aware of their boundaries.
+Another praiseworthy characteristic of The Naani Diaries is that it showcases that men can be protective of women, wanting to take care of their needs, without being possessive and staying aware of their boundaries.
 This is exemplified in the characters of Birdy, passed down to Zain, and contradicted in the character of Kabir.
-Again, a plethora of men come in with different character traits so as to not generalise or add to any stereotype.
+Again, there are a plethora of men with different character traits to not generalise or add to any stereotype.

 Men are shown as supportive of women, as companions, and as business associates, but not knights in shining armour.
 They do not steal the spotlight from women in the story.
-They are likable and endearing.
-There also are characters that make you want to throw the book at their faces.
+They are likeable and endearing, but there also are characters who make you want to throw the book at their faces.

 Plenty of Reflection and Discomfort!

 There were moments in the texts when I began to cringe – moments when I felt, are we still talking about women being desperate for a man’s attention at this age?
 Such moments were quickly followed by Radhika’s observations.
 She is aware that some actions are cringe-y and yet, she flows with them.
 This isn’t an ignorant heroine, this is a heroine who is figuring things out.
-She is aware, she constantly uses her agency to do what she believes to be the right thing to have a successful marriage.
+She is aware and she constantly uses her agency to do what she believes to be the right thing for a successful marriage.

 Conclusion